kahrendt/esphome-docs/components/sensor/statistics.rst

 ``sensor.statistics.force_publish`` Action
 ******************************************

 This :ref:`Action <config-action>` allows you to force all statistics sensors to publish an update.
-This can potentially send statistics over a window larger than configured for sliding windows.
+Note, the action may send statistics over a window larger than configured for ``chunked_sliding`` types.

 .. code-block:: yaml